 115 Hathorn Hall • P.O.
-Box NL Mississippi State, MS 39762 health.msstate.edu/scs | 662.325.2091 662 325 3333 SafeLine - Confidential sexual assault assistance
+Box NL Mississippi State, MS 39762 health.msstate.edu/scs | 662.325.2091 662.325.3333 SafeLine - Confidential sexual assault assistance

 Student Counseling Services (SCS) is dedicated to providing therapeutic and outreach services to promote the overall health and wellbeing of our students.
 Our offices are located at the entrance to the far left of Hathorn residence hall.
 We also have a satellite office at MSU's College of Veterinary Medicine.
 Our clinical staff consists of clinical psychologists, social workers, and licensed professional counselors.
 A psychiatric nurse practitioner is available to provide psychiatric services through the Longest Student Health Center.
 All clinicians are licensed or are being supervised by a licensed professional as they work towards licensure.
-We provide individual, group, and couple's therapy to build on our student's strengths and promote their personal 24 growth.
-A variety of groups are provided each semester to address issues related to anxiety, depression, grief, and trauma as well as a daily guided meditation group.
+We provide individual, group, and couple's therapy to build on our student's strengths and promote their personal to address issues related to anxiety, depression, grief, and trauma as well as a daily guided meditation group.
 Other services include walk-in services, sexual assault response and advocacy, 24 hour crisis response, and preventative psychoeducational programming.
 It is our goal to provide free, confidential services in a safe and welcoming environment that values and embraces diversity.